Christian-pprogrammer/crypto-pair-prices-calculator/README.md

-To call this function you have to pass 3 parameters (from, to, amount) **from**: this is the from asset of the pair forexample **BTC** **to**: this is the to asset of the pair forexample **LTC** **amount**: This is the amount of asset that you want to calculate(transfer) between the pair(you want to transfer from the first asset like BTC to second asset like LTC)
+To call this function you have to pass 3 parameters (from, to, amount) **from**: this is the from asset of the pair forexample **BTC** **to**: this is the to asset of the pair forexample **LTC** **amount**: This is the amount that you want to calculate(transfer) from the first asset of pair to second asset of pair.

 The function is asynchronous.
-It should return the amount converted **example**
+It should return the amount converted or throw error which you have to catch and do whatever you want.
+Here i have logged erroro to the console.

+**example**
 ```
 import { cryptoPairPrice} from 'crypto-calc'